TheJenos/AngularJ/README.md

 ## Built With

-* AngulerJS, JSframework - The web framework used
+* AngulerJS - The web framework used
 * GlassFish - Use with Java EE 7

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details